If you think someone you know has a drugs/alcohol problem, there are lots of ways you can help them.

 Think

 Are they in immediate danger?
 If they are in immediate danger or seriously injured, you can call 999 (or 112 from a mobile).
-If you are on campus, you should tell Security (01483 683333) that the emergency services are on their way and give details of their location.
+If you are on campus, you should tell Campus Safety (01483 683333) that the emergency services are on their way and give details of their location.
 Stay with the individual and reassure them help is on the way.

 Talk